Clifton's Cafeteria: History

 Establishing his restaurants during the height of the Great Depression, and using knowledge gained from working in his family's cafeteria chain in San Francisco, Clinton made a point to never turn anyone away, even if they had no money, seeking to average only a half-cent profit per customer.
 During one 90-day period, 10,000 people ate free before he was able to open an emergency "Penny Caveteria" in a basement (hence the modified name) a few blocks away to feed two million patrons during the next two years.

 Fare

-The restaurants had been cafeteria style with each dish sold on a pay-per-item basis.
+The restaurants had been cafeteria-style, with each dish sold per item.
 Featured were fountain soft drinks and classic American fare such as roast beef, brisket, meatloaf, and turkey, with a wide assortment of traditional sides.
 Revolving daily specials often included a fish plate and a fried chicken plate, both of which came with mashed potatoes and vegetables, and in keeping with the eatery's retro spirit, there was also a selection of Jello salads, soups, vegetables, breads, and classic desserts such as cakes and pies.
 Additionally, Clifton's offered vegan options.
 Clifton's desserts were voted "Best Desserts" by Los Angeles Downtown News readers in 2001.